-Infrastructure investing is a unique asset class that has recently gained cachet as investors search for long term stable returns or yield greater than treasury bonds that provide inflation protection.
+Infrastructure investing is a unique asset class that has recently gained cachet as investors search for long term stable returns that provide inflation protection.
 Over the last two to three years, the overall growth of private infrastructure investing has grown tremendously; more than $1.7 trillion has been invested in infrastructure assets globally.
 Fundraising of infrastructure funds has raised more than $200 billion since 2006.
-Due to infrastructure investments outperforming stock and bond markets, we are going to see even more capital flood the space.

 What are infrastructure assets?
 Core infrastructure assets typically consist of roads, bridges, tunnels, ports, airports, water distribution, and power generation.
 These are physical assets with economic lives of 25- 50 years.
 Over the years the investment strategies and types of assets have expanded in into gray areas of investing beyond the traditional “boring” infrastructure assets.

 Impact investing was first discussed as a new financial investment in 2007 at the Rockefeller Foundation’s Bellagio Center, where a group of like-minded conscious and collaborative investors were credited for coining the term.
 Impact investing hasn’t been around as long as the infrastructure asset class but in many ways the idea of double or triple bottom line investing was a financial tool that everyone had unknowingly bought into without really highlighting the social and environmental benefits.
 According to the Global Impact Investing Network (GIIN), “impact investments are investments made into companies, organizations, and funds with the intention to generate measurable social and environmental impact alongside a financial return.”
 Impact investing can occur across a broad spectrum of asset classes, various sectors and across all geographies.
 GIIN estimates the global impact investing market to be over $500 billion and is attracting attention from various capital sources including pension funds and foundations, just like infrastructure has in the past.